 How to add a trusted contact

-To comply with new regulations, Fidelity (along with other financial services firms) is asking for trusted contact information.
-This is optional, but Fidelity strongly suggests you consider adding 1-2 people to your accounts.
-Take a minute to add this information so our records are updated and we know who to contact in an emergency situation.
+Fidelity strongly suggests you consider adding 1-2 people as trusted contacts to your accounts.
+Taking a minute to add their information helps us know who to contact in an emergency.

 Why should I provide a trusted contact?

-A trusted contact is someone we can get in touch with in the event we're concerned about your:
+A trusted contact is someone we can get in touch with if we're concerned about your:

-Note: Specifying trusted contacts here does not grant them access to transact on your accounts.
+Note: Naming someone as trusted contact does not allow them to access or complete transactions on your accounts.

 What do I need to know?

-Adding trusted contacts is optional.
-To add a contact, you'll need to know their phone number and physical address.
-An email address is helpful, but not required.
-We'll also ask for their relationship to you.
+To add a trusted contact, you'll need to know their phone number and physical address.
+An email address is helpful but not required.
+We'll also ask what their relationship is with you.

 What to expect

 This new contact, or changes to an existing contact, are effective immediately.
-We recommend you inform your trusted contact so they're prepared in the event we need to contact them.
+We recommend you inform your trusted contact, so they're prepared if we contact them.

 Trusted contact resources

-- EverSafe® - Use this third-party company to monitor bank and investment accounts, credit cards and credit reports — serving as an extra set of eyes for your family members and/or your clients.
+• EverSafe® - Use this third-party company to monitor bank and investment accounts, credit cards, and credit reports.
+It provides an extra set of eyes for your family and clients.

-- Health and Medical Information Worksheet - Use this worksheet to collect and share important information, and make your wishes and those of your loved ones known, to help make a difficult situation easier to manage.
+• Health and Medical Information Worksheet (PDF) - Use this worksheet to collect and share important information and make your wishes and those of your loved ones known.
+It can help make a difficult situation easier to manage.

-- Protecting yourself and your loved ones from elder financial abuse - Visit this page to watch a short video about who may be at risk, the warning signs, and steps you can take to help protect yourself and your loved ones.
+• Protection from elder fraud - Visit this page to learn about who may be at risk, the warning signs, and steps you can take to help protect yourself and your loved ones.
 You can also access valuable checklists and resources to help prevent elder financial fraud.